Cooking My Dreams

 From ancient Italian cookbooks, especially ones from the 18th century, it appears that the Neapolitan Ragù was the first famous meat-based sauce served with pasta.

-While Bolognese sauce started appearing in cookbooks only in the 19th century.
+While real Bolognese sauce started appearing in cookbooks only in the 19th century.
 The first-ever "Maccheroni alla Bolognese" recipe was from Pellegrino Artusi in his famous cookbook mostly focused on northern Italy's traditional recipes.

 Artusi's recipe is very very similar to the one I wrote in this post, which I took from a famous Italian chef Bruno Barbieri who has several Michelin star restaurants and was born and raised in Bologna.